What parents need to know

 Parents Need to Know

-Parents need to know that this movie has extremely gross and graphic violence, with many disgusting deaths and truly icky monsters.
+Parents need to know that Resident Evil has extremely gross and graphic violence, with many disgusting deaths and truly icky monsters.
 Characters are in extreme peril and most of them are killed.
 There is very strong language and a brief sexual situation with nudity.

 What's the story?